hshi/AFQMCLAB/README.md

 might need to move to `-openmp` (icpc) later.
 - Number of walkers in QMC should be smaller than INT_MAX, since MPI MPI_Scatterv does not support long displs array.

+  //TODO: Try to use the latest version of SPRNG?

   //TODO: Check population Control Configuration, make sure it is proportion to weight.

   //TODO: Change getForce function, most of them should have input Walkerwalkeroperation function.